dhanashreeronghe24/BACKEND-REST/README.md

 ### Step 2
 Execute following commands to run this project.
-#### Development server
+- Run `npm install` to install dependencies.
-Run `npm run start-ts` for a dev server.
-Navigate to `http://localhost:3000/employee`.
+- Run `npm run start-ts` for a dev server.

 ### Step 3
+- Navigate to http://localhost:3000/employee to get list of employees.
-Test APIs using Postman.
+- Other API endpoints can be tested using Postman.

-Note: For e2e Jest Tests run `npm run test`
+Note: For unit/e2e tests run `npm run test`.